Journal On Camera Latency Measure

-#Measuring Camera Latency: A Personal Journal
+Measuring Camera Latency: A Personal Journal

-When talking about ‘Latency’, it’s easily being mixed up with ‘Frequency’.
-For example slogan of gaming monitor mention ‘High Refresh Rate’ brings you ‘Low latency’.
-Let’s consider a real-time football broadcast, your friend watches it on an 60HZ TV on earth, while you’re watching on 1000HZ TV on the sun, then your eyes feels much smoother motion than your friend, while your latency is still worse since signal takes 8 minutes to arrive at 1000HZ TV.
+When talking about latency, it’s easy to mix it up with frequency.
+For example, gaming monitor slogans often say “High Refresh Rate” brings you “Low Latency.”
+Let’s consider a real-time football broadcast: your friend watches it on a 60 Hz TV on Earth, while you’re watching it on a 1000 Hz TV on the Sun.
+Your eyes feel much smoother motion than your friend, but your latency is still worse, since the signal takes 8 minutes to arrive at the 1000 Hz TV.

-the logic is straightforward:
+The logic is straightforward:

 while read camera image